tfpf/graph-plot/README.md

 You can see how this is used in the file `example.py`.

 ### Essential Discontinuities
+The graph of
+y = tan x
-In case your graph has essential discontinuities (also called infinite discontinuities), like those present in the graph of y = tan x, a superfluous vertical line is automatically drawn at each point of discontinuity.
+contains essential discontinuities (also called infinite discontinuities).
+A vertical line is automatically drawn at each point of discontinuity.
 This is simply a result of the plotting algorithm used by graph plotters.

-However, CustomPlot ensures that these superfluous lines are erased.
+However, CustomPlot ensures that these superfluous vertical lines are erased.
 As a side-effect, sometimes, functions with a very large magnitude of slope are also partially erased.
-If you face this problem, try increasing the value of `maximum_diff` in the file `customplot.py`.
+If you face this problem, increase the value of `maximum_diff` in the file `customplot.py` until you get satisfactory results.